 option in LayerPanel.

-Input following command to configure the existing network card.
+Input the following command to configure the existing network card.

 # vi /etc/sysconfig/network-scripts/ifcfg-eth0